UserUnknownFactor/filetranslate/README.md

 The program is currently sensitive to line separator type so there should be only Unix-type separators (LF) in the translation files.
 AutoCRLF option of git should be `none` because of that.

-## Working with multiline source/target strings and OpenOffice or Excel
+## Working with multi-line source/target strings and OpenOffice or Excel

 1. Use `-px` parameter to prepare translation databases.
 1. Use your table editor to modify translations.
 1. Revert translation databases with `-rx` parameter before applying or fixing them.

+## Translating exe/dll files

+0. Extract translatable strings into a DSV file; its format is: `original→translation[→hex offset[,encoding[,escaped filler char like \x20]]]`
+1. Create additional line in `game_regexps.csv` (example: `game_1→utf-16le→*.exe→→→`)
+2. Optionally create `game_1.project` to automate game engine selection if only .exe is translated.
+3. Run `filetranslate -g game_1 -a` or `filetranslate -a` if you created the project file

 ## Translation update steps